sxiii/awesome-cryptoblogs/README.md

 -|-|-
-golos.io | Was a Russian fork/mix-up between old Steemit-based and new EOS codebase | Golos, Golos Backed Gold (GBG) VOX.community | Another Russian-language Steemit community fork | N/A Commun.com | Yet another RU-community, but this one is EOS-based, closed in 2020 |
+golos.io | Was a Russian fork/mix-up between old Steemit-based and new EOS codebase | Golos, Golos Backed Gold (GBG) VOX.community | Another Russian-language Steemit community fork | N/A Commun.com | Yet another RU-community, but this one is EOS-based, closed in 2020 | N/A
-VIT | Vice Industry Token was a steemit-based video porn hosting website | VIT
+Weku.io | WEKU was a Chinese-based cryptoblog based on Steemit, closed in the beginning of 2021 | N/A VIT | Vice Industry Token was a steemit-based video porn hosting website | VIT WeYouMe | Alpha testing of another fork | N/A Bearshares.com | A one-man created platform, another steemit fork | Bears

 ### Comments welcome
 Please feel free to add your favourite or any other cryptoblogging, video, audio, books, films, arts related crypto platoform via either "Issues" or "Pull Request".